-Prince Philip was known for quips and gaffes.
-Here are some of the most memorable.
+Prince Philip was known for quips.
+It’s hard to think of a group of people he did not offend.

 It was said that he made the queen laugh.
 He also seemingly acknowledged that he tested her patience.

-“You can take it from me, that the queen as the quality of tolerance in abundance,” he once said in a speech, prompting chuckles from the crowd and the tiniest of smiles from his wife.
+“You can take it from me, that the queen has the quality of tolerance in abundance,” he once said in a speech, prompting chuckles from the crowd and the tiniest of smiles from his wife.
 Their marriage was the longest in British royal history.
 The queen once said of her husband, “He has, quite simply, been my strength and stay all these years.”

-Philip was outspoken, direct and often on the wrong side of political correctness.
+Philip was outspoken, direct and often veered wildly beyond what many believed was appropriate.

 In her book “The Wicked Wit of Prince Philip,” the author Karen Dolby writes, “Prince Philip has not always been popular with liberals.
 But then he’s never tried to be.”